writing challenge 78/100

 <guid>https://ctrl-c.club/~gome/journal/garden-gate.html</guid>

-<description>People might not understand your perspective, but if it’s valuable, the results will speak for themselves</description>
+<description>People might not understand your perspective, but if its valuable, the results will speak for themselves</description>

 <enclosure url="https://ctrl-c.club/~gome/journal/img/garden_gate.webp" length="61716" type="image/webp" />